05 Jan Step By Step on How to Change a Flat Tire

 - Owner’s manual

-If you don’t keep a tire repair kit to repair a flat tire, you’ll need to keep a donut or spare in your car’s trunk or storage area.
+If you don’t keep a flat tire repair kit to repair a flat tire, you’ll need to keep a donut or spare in your car’s trunk or storage area.

 Many models of cars, trucks, and SUVs come with a spare tire already incorporated into the car’s design.
 Others can have a spare tire added for an additional fee.
 In any case, having a spare tire—either a donut or another full-sized tire—can mean the difference between being stranded or not.